Goldorion/Spigot-Generator-MCreator/README.md

 ## Credits/License

 Lead Dev - Goldorion
+Contributors: Klemen

-Licensed under the GNU Lesser General Public License, version 3.0
+Licensed under the GNU Lesser General Public License, version 2.1
 * Plugins created with this tool may be closed source and/or be distributed with a different license.
 * Appropriate credit must be provided to the creators and maintainers of this software.
 * Forked versions of this software must be distributed under the same license as this with attribution, if distributed.